 - the General Fire Safety Provisions are followed at all times.

-The easing of restrictions for land less than 1500 square metres would assist owners of smaller properties to reduce fine fuel in the lead up to the fire season.
+The easing of restrictions for land less than 1500 square metres aims to assist owners of smaller properties to reduce fine fuel in the lead up to the fire season.

-All residents undertaking Open Air Burning should follow the General Fire Safety Provisions, which includes:
+All residents undertaking Open Air Burning must also always follow the General Fire Safety Provisions:

 - Giving notice to adjoining landowners/occupiers 24 hours prior to the burn.